Uterine fibroids and cancer: Is there a connection?

 Rare Cases

-While the chance of fibroids turning cancerous is extremely rare, special conditions such as genetic syndromes or unusual clinical presentations may increase risk.
-If fibroids grow very quickly, especially after menopause, further evaluation is recommended.
+While the likelihood of fibroids becoming cancerous is extremely low, certain factors — such as rare genetic conditions or atypical clinical features — may slightly increase the risk.
+If fibroids grow rapidly, particularly after menopause, further medical evaluation is strongly recommended to rule out any complications.

 Conclusion